 Discover Olympia’s neighborhoods and relax and refresh at Swantown Inn & Spa.
 This restored Victorian gem has modern amenities and spa services on site.

 History of Olympia Washington

 Olympia Washington is a great spot for history buffs.
 Near today’s trendy waterfront promenades, native Coastal Salish tribes once gathered shellfish.
 Along the water they shared ceremonial meals 500 years or more before white explorers arrived.
 Tread on the same ground as Lieutenant Peter Puget and his crew, the first Royal Navy explorers to visit here.
-Walk the same spectacular waterfront seen in 1841 by American explorer Midshipman Thomas Budd.
+Walk the same waterfront seen in 1841 by American explorer Midshipman Thomas Budd.
 Olympia’s Budd Bay is named after him.
 One of the first two American settlers, Edmund Sylvester, laid out the town with a New England-style tree-lined town square.
 The square still exists today as Sylvester Park.
-Historic buildings are plentiful in Olympia and include current and former state capitol structures, old courthouse.
+Historic buildings are plentiful in Olympia.
+They include current and former state capitol structures, old courthouse.
 Tour Bigelow House, the162-year-old home of one of Olympia’s first residents, Daniel Bigelow.
 Tours of the State Capitol, Governor’s Residence are also popular with visitors.

 Weather in Olympia Washington and Getting There

 Olympia Washington’s weather is mild.
 Olympia’s temperatures are moderate, with mild winters and warm summers.